-The Santa María de Garoña nuclear power plant (BWR) had formally been in administrative shutdown situation since 6th July 2013.
-In May 2014 a renewal of its operating permit was requested, which was denied under the Ministerial Order of the 1st August 2017, published in the Official Spanish State Bulletin of the 3rd August 2017.
-Since then, the Santa María de Garoña nuclear power plant has been in a permanent shutdown situation and will be in this administrative situation until the decommissioning starts.
+The Santa María de Garoña nuclear power plant (BWR) had been formally closed for decommissioning since 6th July 2013.
+In May 2014 it applied for renewal of its operating licence, which was denied by a Ministerial Order dated 1 August 2017, published in the Official Spanish State Bulletin dated 3 August 2017, and since then it has been at definitive shutdown status, pending the start of its decommissioning.

-In addition, two nuclear power plants are being dismantled.
-The José Cabrera plant ceased operation in 2006; in 2010 its ownership was transferred to ENRESA (Empresa Nacional de Residuos Radiactivos, S.A., S.M.E., M.P. - the Spanish National Radioactive Waste Company) and it was granted a dismantling permit, a process that is expected to be completed in 2020.
-On the other hand, the Vandellós I plant is currently in the latency phase, after ceasing operation in 1989 and reaching dismantling level 2 in 2003.
+In addition, two nuclear power plants are being decommissioned.
+The José Cabrera plant ceased operation in 2006; in 2010 its ownership was transferred to ENRESA (Empresa Nacional de Residuos Radiactivos, S.A., S.M.E.) and the decommissioning authorisation was granted; dismantling work is scheduled to be completed in 2022 and site restoration activities are scheduled to begin then, which will continue through 2023.
+On the other hand, the Vandellós I plant is currently in the latency period, after ceasing operation in 1989 and reaching dismantling level 2 in 2003.

-With regard to Spain's energy policy, on the 22nd February 2019 the Spanish Government prepared and submitted to the European Union a proposal for an Integrated National Energy and Climate Plan for 2021-2030, which establishes the evolution of nuclear energy's share in the energy mix and provides for the orderly and staggered closure of Spain's nuclear power stations within the 2025-2035 timeframe.
-On this basis, in March 2019 the owners of the Spanish nuclear power plants and ENRESA signed a Protocol establishing an orderly closure schedule for the nuclear plants.
+With regard to Spain's Energy Policy, in March 2020 the Spanish Government submitted to the European Commission a proposal for an Integrated National Energy and Climate Plan for 2021-2030 (PNIEC) (Official Spanish State Bulletin 31/03/2021), which establishes - among other aspects - the planning of nuclear energy's share in the energy mix and envisages the orderly shutdown of the Spanish nuclear fleet within the 2027-2035 timeframe.

+Taking into account the draft of this Plan, in March 2019 the owners of the Spanish nuclear power plants and ENRESA signed a Protocol of Intentions establishing a schedule for the cessation of operation of the plants currently in operation.
+This schedule is necessary to develop a strategy for the phased decommissioning of these nuclear power plants.